Are you suffering from unexplained fatigue during the day? Do you wake up feeling unrefreshed or unrested?

 A sleep apnea patient has to awaken hundreds of times each night to reopen their airway after it closes.
-These awakenings are brief enough that most sufferers have no memory of them the next day.
+These awakenings are brief enough that most people who suffer with them have no memory of them the next day.
 Sleep apnea patients often find themselves feeling tired and irritable even after sleeping for 8 hours.

 Over time, sleep apnea increases your risk for heart disease, high blood pressure, diabetes, and depression.
-A lack of oxygen and a lack of sleep have serious effects on your body, so it’s important to seek treatment if you notice any of the signs of sleep apnea.
+Lack of oxygen and lack of sleep have serious effects on your body, so it’s important to seek treatment if you notice any signs of sleep apnea.

 - Daytime exhaustion

 - Mood swings or depression

 - Morning headaches